Yelp/terraform-provider-signalform/docs/resources/heatmap_chart.md

 ## Argument Reference

-Argument Reference

 The following arguments are supported in the resource block:

 * `name` - (Required) Name of the chart.
 * `program_text` - (Required) Signalflow program text for the chart.
-More info at https://developers.signalfx.com/docs/signalflow-overview.
+More info at <https://developers.signalfx.com/docs/signalflow-overview>.
 * `description` - (Optional) Description of the chart.
 * `unit_prefix` - (Optional) Must be `"Metric"` or `"Binary`". `"Metric"` by default.
 * `minimum_resolution` - (Optional) The minimum resolution (in seconds) to use for computing the underlying program.